learning-zone/java-basics/collections-questions.md

 102 Rahul
 104 Amit
 ```

-#### Q. What are similarities and difference between ArrayList and Vector?
 #### Q. Which collection classes provide random access of it’s elements?
 #### Q. What is EnumSet?
 #### Q. What are concurrent Collection Classes?